Is Budapest Walkable? (+4 Best Places on Foot!)

 Are you wondering “Is Budapest walkable”?

 You’ve come to the right place!
-I am originally from Budapest and although I have been living abroad for about 15 years, I make it back home about once a year.
+I am originally from Budapest and although I have been living abroad for 15 years, I make it back home about once a year.

 The good news is that yes, Budapest is walkable, and if you are staying in the city centre, there are many tourist attractions that you can explore on foot!